vamshipv/vamshi-portfolio/README.md

 **_Technology_**: C#, OpenGL

 **Surveillance Robot Using Raspberry Pi**<br>
 It is a small all-terrain robot equipped with sensors, a camera, and a Raspberry Pi computer.
 It can be controlled remotely to monitor an area and can detect and capture human faces using the OpenCV (cv2) library in Python, saving them in a designated folder.
-The robot is designed to move around on different types of terrain, making it suitable for a variety of applications.
+The robot is designed to move around on different types of terrain, making it suitable for a variety of applications.<br>
 **_Technology_**: Python, CV2, Raspberry Pi

 ## 💻 Techincal Skills